Author, Mike Smith

 You don’t want to leave it until the last minute and end up paying more than you need to.

-Because money transfers related to property transactions are often quite large, you need to be aware of daily limits.
+Because property transactions are often quite large, you need to be aware of daily payment limits.

-A lot of banks restrict the amount of money you can send per day.
+A lot of banks restrict the amount of money you can transfer per day.

 The big UK banks usually have a daily limit for online transfers in the region of £50,000 – £100,000.